maxwellabgit/Employee-Attrition/README.md

 # Employee Attrition Using Monte Carlo Simulations
 ## Our goals in this project are:
 1. Understand how Monte Carlo Simulations work
-2. Create a Synthetic Employee Database
+2. Create an example Employee Database
-3. Use Monte Carlo Methodology to Predict Attrition
+3. Use Monte Carlo methodology to predict attrition

 This is a basic implementation of Monte Carlo methodology to forecast employee attrition.
 Statistical models are a respectable choice given the problem set.
 The advantages to this model over an ML classifier is firstly that this is a logic-driven methodology which can be easily explained or justified.
 Secondly, this implementation is fairly efficient, producing usable visualizations in minutes.
 Lastly, this is a good method to use in tandem with Machine Learning solutions, either as a baseline or to affect model weights.